ORESoftware/live-mutex/README.md

 Three things to remember:

-1. You need to initialize a broker before connecting any clients, otherwise your clients will pass back an error upon connect().
+1. You need to initialize a broker before connecting any clients, otherwise your clients will pass back an error upon calling `connect()`.
 2. You need to call `ensure()/connect()` on a client or use the asynchronous callback passed to the constructor, before calling client.lock() or client.unlock().
 3. Live-Mutex clients and brokers are *not* event emitters. <br> The two classes wrap Node.js sockets, but the sockets connections are not exposed to the user of the library.
 4. To use TCP and host/port use `{port: <number>, host: <string>}`, to use Unix Domain Sockets, use `{udsPath: <absoluteFilePath>}`.

-## You may not need this library:

-You do not need this library if you need a mutex for only one (Node.js) process.
-I would be curious as to why you'd need/want a locking mechanism in this case.

-The same process that is a client can also be the broker.
+5. The same process that is a client can also be a broker.
 Live-Mutex is designed for this.
    You probably only need one broker for any given host, and probably only need one broker if you use multiple keys, but you can always use more than one broker per host, and use different ports.
 Obviously, it would not work to use multiple brokers for the same key, that is the one thing you should not do.

-## Do's and Don'ts

-* Do use a different key for each different resource that you need to control access to.

-* Do use more than one broker, if you have multiple keys, and need maximum performance.

-* Do put each broker in a separate process, if you want to.

-* Do *not* use more than one broker for the same key, as that will defeat the purpose of locking altogether.
-Lol.

-* Do call `client.ensure()` immediately before every `client.lock()` call, this will allow the client to reconnect if it has a bad state.

 <br>